Menditect/documentation/docs/Teststep/2-create.md

 Note that multiple values can only be set for both way reference set (many to many) associations.

 ### Generate assignments from database
-You can choose to fill all the attributes and associations using existing values in the database, by clicking "<i class="fas fa-database"></i> Fill with values from database".
+You can choose to fill all the attributes and associations using existing values in the database, by clicking "<i class="fas fa-database"></i> Fill teststep with data" and then "Fill with stored data".
 This will fill the attributes with values based on a random Object retrieved from the database, and fill associations where the that Object is the owner.

+### Generate random values
+You can choose to fill attributes with random data, by clicking "<i class="fas fa-database"></i> Fill teststep with data" and then "Fill attributes with random values".